cskillzmartin/Xsplit_Broadcaster_Select_A_Chat/README.md

 An Xsplit Broadcaster extension that allows the user to show individual YouTube live chat messages from viewers as stream source content.

 # Issues
-Extension does not support super chats.
-Creator pinned live chat message will break extension.
 Does not support changing the video ID in a properties menu, you must change the video ID in code.

 # Constraints